 By Rick Steves

-I ask a local guide to translate the words carved on the stone.
-"To remember the hard but great time...," Herr Jung begins, and then mutters, "Ahh, this is not important now."
+"To remember the hard but great time…" he started, then muttered, "Ahh, but this is not important now."

-"I remember the Allied bombings," he explains, "hiding in our basement here in Bacharach, praying with my mother.
-I was a furious deal-maker with God.
-I still can hear the guns.
-We watched great US planes fighting little Nazi planes.
+"I remember hiding in our cellar, praying with my mother.
+I was a furious dealmaker with God.
+I can still hear the guns.
+Day after day we watched American and Nazi airplanes fighting.
 We were boys.
-We'd jump on our bikes to see the wreckage of killed planes.
-I was the neighborhood specialist on war planes.
-I could identify them by the sound.
+We'd jump on our bikes to see the wreckage of downed planes.
+I was the neighborhood specialist on warplanes.
+I could identify them by the sound."

-"One day a huge plane was shot down.
+"One day a very big plane was shot down.
 It had four engines.
-Biking to the wreckage, I couldn't believe my eyes: a plane designed with a huge upright wing in the center.
-Then I realized this was only the tail section — as big as an entire plane.
-I knew then that we would lose this war.
+I biked to the wreckage, and I couldn't believe my eyes.
+Was this a plane designed with a huge upright wing in the center?
+Then I realized this was only the tail section.
+The American tail section was as big as an entire German plane.
+I knew then that we would lose this war."